-Veterans' Entitlements Act 1986 subsection 196B(3)
+Veterans' Entitlements Act 1986 subsection 196B(2)

-- 1. Being of the view that, on the sound medical-scientific evidence available to the Repatriation Medical Authority, it is more probable than not that personality disorder and death from personality disorder can be related to eligible war service (other than operational service) rendered by veterans and defence service (other than hazardous service) rendered by members of the Forces, the Repatriation Medical Authority determines, under subsection 196B(3) of the Veterans' Entitlements Act 1986 (the Act), that the factors that must exist before it can be said that, on the balance of probabilities, personality disorder or death from personality disorder is connected with the circumstances of that service, are: - (a) suffering a catastrophic experience that immediately preceded an enduring personality change to the level of disorder; or - (b) inability to obtain appropriate clinical management for personality disorder. - 2.
-Subject to clause 3 (below) at least one of the factors set out in subparagraph 1(a) to 1(b) must be related to any service rendered by a person. - 3.
+- 1. Being of the view that there is sound medical-scientific evidence that indicates that personality disorder and death from personality disorder can be related to operational service rendered by veterans, peacekeeping service rendered by members of Peacekeeping forces and hazardous service rendered by members of the Forces, the Repatriation Medical Authority determines, under subsection 196B(2) of the Veterans' Entitlements Act 1986 (the Act), that the factors that must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting personality disorder or death from personality disorder with the circumstances of that service, are: - (a) suffering a catastrophic experience that immediately preceded an enduring personality change to the level of disorder; or - (b) inability to obtain appropriate clinical management for personality disorder. - Subject to clause 3 (below) at least one of the factors set out in paragraphs 1(a) to 1(b) must be related to any service rendered by a person. - 3.
 The factor set out in paragraph 1(b) applies only where:

-- (a) the person's personality disorder developed before a period, or part of a period, of service to which the factor is related; and - (b) the relationship suggested between the personality disorder and the particular service of a person is a relationship set out in paragraph 8(1)(e), 9(1)(e), or 70(5)(d) of the Act. - 4.
+- (a) the person's personality disorder developed before a period, or part of a period, of service to which the factor is related; and - (b) the relationship suggested between the personality disorder and the particular service of a person is a relationship set out in paragraph 8(1)(e), 9(1)(e), 70(5)(d), or 70(5A)(d) of the Act. - 4.
 For the purposes of this Statement of Principles:

-'DSM-IV" means the fourth edition of the American Psychiatric Associations Diagnostic and Statistical Manual of Mental Disorders;
+"DSM-IV" means the fourth edition of the American Psychiatric Associations Diagnostic and Statistical Manual of Mental Disorders;